Maintaining Independence With Live-in Care | The Good Care Group

 “I first met Brenda in hospital.
 She had broken her femur in a nasty fall at home, where she was living with her husband Fred.
 Both are also living with dementia.
 After an operation and two weeks on the ward, the hospital’s Occupational Therapist and Physiotherapist felt her recovery would continue better at home, where she would be inclined to do more for herself.

 After that first meeting, the family and I met again at Brenda’s home, where I was able to make an assessment and confirm the adaptations it would need to support her through rehabilitation and ensure she maintained as much independence as possible.
-I explained the details of our OT led service – 24/7 fully managed care with supporting visits from both myself and the Care Manager – to Brenda’s daughter.
+I explained the details of the OT led service – 24/7 fully managed care with supporting visits from both myself and the Care Manager – to Brenda’s daughter.
 We agreed that Brenda would be transferred to our care and my immediate priority became ensuring her smooth discharge from hospital.

 Community physio was arranged for her return, along with a standing aid and wheeled commode.
 Space was made in the dining room for a profiling bed.